-For the next three days we enjoyed talks from researchers across the UK and further afield in topics including data management, metabolomics and from genotype to phenotype.
+For the next three days, we enjoyed talks from researchers across the UK and further afield in topics including data management, metabolomics and genotype to phenotype.
 The talks sparked interesting discussions and the conference brought together a broad range of people working in a variety of life science disciplines.

 ELIXIR-UK had a strong presence at the conference, with Head of Node Neil Hall and ELIXIR-UK member Ralf Weber chairing sessions.
 Philippe Rocca-Serra from the University of Oxford presented the FAIR Cookbook, which has just become a new ELIXIR-UK service, in the Data Management session.

 ELIXR-UK also had an extremely strong presence in the poster session, with three new services and four existing services all presenting posters.
 It was great to see our services reaching a wide audience in the Bioinformatics and Computational Biology sphere.